krzemienski/awesome-from-stars/README.md

 * [joeyism/linkedin_scraper](https://github.com/joeyism/linkedin_scraper): A library that scrapes Linkedin for user data
 * [zeshuaro/LinkedRW](https://github.com/zeshuaro/LinkedRW): A simple CLI to create your resume and personal website based on your LinkedIn profile or a JSON file
 * [fatih-yavuz/links.dev](https://github.com/fatih-yavuz/links.dev): A free linktree alternative only for devs.
 Get a nice page at links.dev/username.
 Simple site to group all your links.
 Register your username before someone else does.
-* [linkwarden/linkwarden](https://github.com/linkwarden/linkwarden): ⚡️⚡️⚡️Self-hosted collaborative bookmark manager to collect, organize, and preserve webpages and articles.
+* [linkwarden/linkwarden](https://github.com/linkwarden/linkwarden): ⚡️⚡️⚡️Self-hosted collaborative bookmark manager to collect, organize, and preserve webpages, articles, and more...
 * [vk496/linset](https://github.com/vk496/linset): Evil Twin Attack Bash script
 * [dukebw/lintel](https://github.com/dukebw/lintel): A Python module to decode video frames directly, using the FFmpeg C API.
 * [SoMainline/linux-apple-resources](https://github.com/SoMainline/linux-apple-resources): None